 King-size blanket dimensions vary between 108 and 90-100 inches, while a California King-size blanket usually measures 104 x 108 inches.
 When purchasing a throw for a California King-size bed, the essential factor is the length.
 That’s because a California King mattress is four inches longer than a standard king-size one.

 For quilts, look into styles that measure 108x95 for a king-size bed and 102x100 for a California King.
+Compare the king-size bed sheet to the California King size and more in our King-Size Sheet & Mattress Dimensions Guide.

-Now that you’ve gotten a feel for blanket and quilt sizes, read on to choose the right style and material for your room in our Guide to Quilts, Blankets, and Coverlets.
+An now that you’ve gotten a feel for blanket and quilt sizes, read on to choose the right style and material for your room in our Guide to Quilts, Blankets, and Coverlets.

 Do Your Sheets and Blankets Have to Match the Size of Your Mattress?